 Today’s Wonder of the Day was inspired by Rachel from Irmo, SC.
 Rachel Wonders, “How many countries enter the Olympics? ” Thanks for WONDERing with us, Rachel!

-The Olympics represent the pinnacle of sporting achievement.
-The whole world waits anxiously for the competitions to roll around every four years.
+Ah, the Olympics.
+The pinnacle of athletic glory.
+The whole world waits for the competitions to roll around every four years.
 Surely all 196 countries participate, right?
-Or are there only spots for the top 100 countries to compete?
-Maybe the host country gets to decide who gets to take part?
+Or are there a limited number of spots?
+Does the host city get to decide who takes part?

-Even though the host country has many important duties, choosing which countries can compete is not one of them.
-The Olympics aren’t limited to only 100 countries, either.
+The host city has many important duties.
+But choosing which countries can compete in the games is not one of them.
+The Olympics aren’t limited to a certain number of countries, either.
 In fact, Brazil welcomed over 10,500 athletes from 206 countries during the summer of 2016!

 Wait just a second…206 countries?
 How is that possible?
 Aren’t there only 196 countries in the world?
-Although most sources put the number of countries in the world at 196, the International Olympic Committee (IOC) has a slightly-relaxed definition of what a country is for purposes of competing in the Olympics.
-The IOC rules regarding NOCs were changed in 1996.
-Today, a new NOC can only be recognized by the IOC if it's from a nation recognized as a country by the United Nations.
-Prior to 1996, however, the IOC recognized NOCs from several dependent territories of other nations.
-That explains why there are more than 196 "countries" participating in the Olympics.
+It's true, most sources put the number of countries in the world at 196.
+So how do 206 nations take part in the Olympics?
+Where did the extra 10 come from?

+For a country to participate in the Olympics, it must have a National Olympic Committee (NOC).
+That committee has to be approved by the International Olympic Committee (IOC).
+The rules regarding NOCs were changed in 1996.
+Today, a new NOC has to be from a country recognized by the United Nations.
+Prior to 1996, however, the IOC recognized NOCs from some territories of other nations.
+That explains why more than 196 countries take part in the Olympics.

-For example, 204 countries participated in the 2012 Summer Olympics in London, England.
-That number consisted of 193 of the 196 independent countries (all but South Sudan, Kosovo, and Vatican City).
-The other 11 "countries" consisted of territories of other nations, including American Samoa, Aruba, Bermuda, British Virgin Islands, Cayman Islands, Cook Islands, Guam, Hong Kong, Palestine, Puerto Rico, and the U.S. Virgin Islands.
+For example, 204 countries sent athletes to the 2012 Summer Olympics in London, England.
+That number was made up of 193 of the 196 independent nations (all but South Sudan, Kosovo, and Vatican City).
+The other 11 were territories of other countries.
+This included American Samoa, Aruba, Bermuda, British Virgin Islands, Cayman Islands, Cook Islands, Guam, Hong Kong, Palestine, Puerto Rico, and the U.S. Virgin Islands.

-If you're curious about participation in the Winter Olympics, there are far fewer countries and athletes that take part in the Winter Games.
-This is because many countries around the world do not get the kind of weather that would allow them to compete in traditional winter sports.
-At the 2014 Winter Olympics in Sochi, Russia, there were approximately 2,800 athletes from 88 countries.
+How about the Winter Olympics?
+Far fewer athletes take part in the Winter Games.
+Are you WONDERing why?
+It comes down to climate.
+Many countries around the world don’t have temperatures that would allow them to compete in most winter sports.
+At the 2018 Winter Olympics in Pyeongchang, South Korea, there were 2,952 athletes from 92 countries.